OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

     but you can't control how long it takes to fix outside things when something goes wrong.

-* Do structural design before implementation
+* Do a full structural design before starting implementation
 * Implement the tricky parts last (get the most bang for your time buck early)